Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 ```
 RootActor (root.js)
    |
-   |-- BrowserTabActor (webbrowser.js)
+   |-- FrameTargetActorProxy (frame-proxy.js)
-   |   Targets tabs living in the parent or child process.
-Note that this is
+   |   Targets frames (such as a tab) living in the parent or child process.
-   |   just a proxy for FrameTargetActor, which is loaded via the tab's message
+   |   Note that this is just a proxy for FrameTargetActor, which is loaded via
-   |   manager as a frame script in the process containing the tab.
-This proxy
+   |   the frame's message manager as a frame script in the process containing
-   |   via message manager is always used, even when e10s is disabled.
+   |   the frame content.
+This proxy via message manager is always used, even
+   |   when the content happens to be in the same process.
    |   Returned by "listTabs" or "getTab" requests.
    |   |
    |   \-- FrameTargetActor (frame.js)
    |       The "real" target actor for a frame (such as a tab) which runs in
    |       whichever process holds the content.
-BrowserTabActor communicates
+FrameTargetActorProxy
-   |       with this via the frame's message manager.
+   |       communicates with this via the frame's message manager.
    |       Extends the abstract class BrowsingContextTargetActor.
-   |       Returned by "connect" on BrowserTabActor.
+   |       Returned by "connect" on FrameTargetActorProxy.
    |
    |-- WorkerActor (worker.js)
    |   Targets a worker (applies to various kinds like web worker, service
    |   worker, etc.).
    |   Returned by "listWorkers" request to the root actor to get all workers.
-   |   Returned by "listWorkers" request to a BrowserTabActor to get workers for
+   |   Returned by "listWorkers" request to a FrameTargetActorProxy to get
-   |   a specific tab.
+   |   workers for a specific frame.
    |   Returned by "listWorkers" request to a ChildProcessActor to get workers
    |   for the chrome of the child process.
    |